svee4/RequiredStaticMembers/readme.md

 ## I have an issue or I want to participate in development

-You're welcome to open an issue or discussion
+Please open an issue or discussion

 ## Acknowledgments

 - The repo of [Immediate.Handlers](https://github.com/viceroypenguin/Immediate.Handlers) was helpful in setting up csproj and CI/CD